QEF/q-e/README.md

 - PWneb: reaction pathways and transition states with the Nudged Elastic Band method;
 - GWL: many-body perturbation theory in the GW approach using ultra-localised Wannier functions and Lanczos chains.

+## Modular libraries
+The following libraries have been isolated and partially encapsulated in view of their release for usage in other codes as well:

+- UtilXlib performing basic MPI handling, error handling, timing handling.
+- FFTXlib parallel (MPI and OpenMP) distributed three-dimensional FFTs, performing also load-balanceddistribution of data (plane waves, G-vectors and real-space grids) across processors.
+- LAXlib parallel distributed dense-matrix diagonalization, using ELPA, SCALapack, or a custom algorithm.
+- KS Solver parallel iterative diagonalization for the Kohn-Sham Hamiltonian (represented as an operator),using block Davidson and band-by-band Conjugate-Gradient algorithms.
+- LRlib performs a variety of tasks connected with (time-dependent) DFPT, to be used also in connectionwith Many-Body Perturbation Theory.

 ## LICENSE